 The BLS also reports that employers prefer ultrasound technicians who have earned industry certification from an organization such as the American Registry for Diagnostic Medical Sonography (ARDMS).
 ARDMS offers registration based on passing exams on physical principles and instrumentation.
 Ultrasound technicians who pass the ARDMS exam receive the title of Registered Diagnostic Medical Sonographer (RDMS).

 - Recently Updated

-Individuals interested in a medical field that uses diagnosis imaging to help determine a patient's medical condition...
+Individuals interested in a medical field that uses diagnostic imaging to help determine a patient's medical condition may...

-Ultrasound technicians, also known as diagnostic medical sonographers, use imaging technology, such as x-rays, to help...
+Ultrasound technicians, also known as diagnostic medical sonographers, use imaging technology, such as X-rays, to help doctors...

 Aspiring ultrasound technicians must typically complete at least an associate's degree program in diagnostic medical...

 - Schools with Echo Ultrasound Training Programs: How to Choose

 - PhD in Ultrasound: Overviews of Doctoral Programs